Fit Gaussian Process

 M ~ truncated(Normal(0.82, 0.02),lower=0.1) # (Baines & Armstrong 2011).

-model = Octofitter.LogDensityModel(k2_132_gp)
+model = Octofitter.LogDensityModel(sys)

-Sample from the model as before:
+Sample from the model using MCMC (the no U-turn sampler)

 # Seed the random number generator